top of page

 Hockey player in Single Support Propulsion phase

-To enhance skating speed, peak muscle power and swift acceleration are crucial.
-Skaters achieve this through correct biomechanics, particularly by rotating the skate outward to push off the inner edge forcefully.
+Peak muscle power and swift acceleration are crucial to enhancing skating speed.
+Skaters achieve this through correct biomechanics, particularly by rotating the skate outward to forcefully push off the inner edge.
 This motion, paired with the leg's external rotation and abduction, fully activates the gluteus muscles.
 The knee also rotates outward, away from the midline, at a 45-degree angle, contributing to the power generated.

 The power phase continues with strong knee and hip extension driving the leg back, utilizing the full strength of the quadriceps and glutes.
 Skaters with faster speeds maintain a pronounced flexion in the knee and hip, which allows for greater muscle loading and results in an explosive transition to full leg extension, thus boosting speed.